ABC Radio Perth: Opening

-It was originally owned by Westralian Farmers Ltd, and operated from a studio in the Westralian Farmers building in Perth.
+It was originally owned by Westralian Farmers, and operated from a studio in the Westralian Farmers building in Perth.
 The Premier of Western Australia, Philip Collier made a speech on-air to mark the opening of the station.

 The station commenced operation with an input power to the transmitter final stage of 500 watts (about 150 watts under the transmitter power rating scheme applied since 1930).
-This transmitter was supplied by Amalgamated Wireless Australasia Ltd. and manufactured at their Radio-electric Works.
+This transmitter was supplied by AWA and manufactured at their Radio-electric Works.
 Transmitter installation was oversighted by AWA's Sydney Trim.
 The station was equipped with a transmitter that was the most powerful allowed under Commonwealth regulations.
 It was intended as a source of "information and entertainment to rural areas".
 The station's original broadcast footprint covered most of the state of Western Australia.

 The antenna for the initial 6WF facility was established on the rooftop of the Westralian Farmers building at 569 Wellington Street in the central business district of Perth.
 The use of a longwave frequency necessitated careful consideration of the antenna design due to the limited rooftop real estate.
 The antenna was a 4-wire cage inverted "L" type, erected on two steel tube masts 90 ft. high, and 160 ft. apart.
 The masts were 6in. in diameter at the bottom, tapering to 4in. at the top.
 The spreader hoops in the antenna were of copper and approximately 70in. in diameter.
 The lead-in was also of the cage type on one foot ring spreaders.
 The counterpoise was of 8 parallel wires, spaced about 6 ft. apart and running the full length of the building, about 200 ft.
 The counterpoise was placed some feet above the iron roof of the building, while both the antenna and counterpoise were connected to 2 copper rods which were led through two large cone-shaped insulators and then to the aerial matching coil in the transmitting room.
 The antenna-earth connection was made by a large switch installed in the transmitting room.

 For the first six months after commencement there were regular announcements that the 5,000 watt transmitter would be commissioned soon.
 It was noted that the initial 500 watt transmitter would serve as the driver stage for the higher power unit.
 The commissioning of the high power transmitter was not just important for the wider coverage area of the station.
 Under the Wireless Regulations 1924, an A class station was only entitled to its share of the licence fee once the service was operating at 5000 watts.
 The Postmaster-General's Department was routinely identifying unlicensed listeners with its team of radio inspectors led by George Scott, but discretion was exercised in not taking legal action.
 In December 1924 the first prosecution took place and this served to encourage listeners to take out licences and thereby support the Westralian Farmers station.